sandboxnu/graduatenu/packages/frontend-v2/README.md

 ## Getting Started

-Run the application(both frontend and backend) with `yarn dev` from the root of the monorepo.
+Run the application(both frontend and backend) with `yarn dev:v2` from the root of the monorepo.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.
+You can start editing the pages by modifying files in `pages/`.
+The pages auto-update as you edit the file.

 ## Learn More